dbieber/davidbieber.com/hugo/content/snippets/2022-12-13-castles-in-the-clouds.md

 If one of our beliefs at the top of the tower is wrong, we can easily replace it with a new belief.
 We can swap out one brick for another.
 However, if a brick at the base of the tower is removed, our whole tower can come crumbling down.
-This is what happens when people question basic assumptions, like a formerly devout individual questioning their belief in God.
+This is what happens when people question basic assumptions, perhaps like a formerly devout individual questioning their belief in God.

 ### Forgetting: Castles in the Clouds